rubensworks/article-quoted-triples-index/content/background.md

 Approaches such as [HDT](cite:cites hdt) and [OSTRICH](cite:cites ostrich) go the different direction, and store fewer indexes (`SPO`, `POS`, `OSP`) to focus purely on the triple pattern access efficiency in combination with a lower storage cost.
-In the context of this article, we assume tree-like indexing, and we refer to the triple component parts of an index as *triple component indexes*.
+In the context of this article, we assume tree-like indexing, and we refer to the triple component parts of an index as *triple component indexes*, corresponding to the levels in the tree.
 For example, the `SPO` index would have 3 triple component indexes: `S`, `P`, and `O`.

 ### Dictionary encoding

 A second important aspect in RDF indexing is the *encoding of RDF terms using dictionaries*.
-A main purpose of dictionary-encoding is the reduction in storage overhead if RDF terms are reused across multiple triples inside indexes.
+The main purposes of dictionary-encoding are the reduction in storage overhead if RDF terms are reused across multiple triples inside indexes, and more efficient comparison of RDF terms during query processing.
 The dictionary itself is a datastructure that maintains a bidirectional mapping of RDF terms to their encodings.
 Instead of storing RDF terms directly inside indexes, terms are first encoded into a more compact datatype, such as an integer, which is then stored inside the index instead.